hyperledger/identus-docs/documentation/docs/quick-start.md

 }'
 ```

-This API request will return a `presentationRequestId,` which the verifier can use later to check the request's current status.
+  * This API request will return a `presentationRequestId,` which the verifier can use later to check the request's current status.

-### Holder: Receives the Presentation proof-request
+### Holder: Receives the Presentation proof request

-The Holder needs an Edge Agent running with the message listener active.
+6. The Holder needs an Edge Agent running with the message listener active.
 It will receive the presentation proof request from the Verifier Cloud Agent for the correct type of messages as detailed below:

 <details><summary>Code examples</summary>